MEnthoven/chaocast/README.md

    docker compose up --build
    ```

-2. **Wait for approximately 20 minutes to finish downloading and preprocessing**
+2. **Wait for approximately 20 minutes (depends on Internet speed) to finish downloading and preprocessing**
     - The app will download approximately 12GB of forecasts to the local `./data` folder
     - All files will be unpacked and preprocessed into a single NetCDF file.